Shana-AI/neuroendocrine-glucose-dysregulatio/README.md

 > **📢 First Public Release**: April 20, 2025
 > This repository serves as a formal defensive publication to prevent proprietary claims on this work.

+#As of April 19, 2025, an ongoing N=1 clinical observation has been initiated.
+The protocol is being administered in a gradual and cautious manner.
+Observational findings will be shared in future reports, and any updates to the clinical routine will be continuously reflected in this GitHub repository.

 ---

 > ⚠️ **WARNING: CLINICAL PROTOCOL**